microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 Readability.
 Suppression of unused parameter warnings.

+##### Office.All

+In declarations, they should still be given names, since the name is part of the documentation of the parameter.
+In definitions, if not used, then /**/ around the name is preferred.
+If the param is wholly unused everywhere, it should just be removed, unless binary compatibility requires it to remain, at which point the name should be "unused".

+##### Example for Office.All

+  i.e. X* find(map<Blob>& m, const string& s, Hint /*hintValue*/ );

 ##### Example

     X* find(map<Blob>& m, const string& s, Hint);   // once upon a time, a hint was used